Barraguesh/clean-code-Python/README.md

 ## Introduction

+**Important.
+This is the original version (JavaScript) "translated" to Python with some extra explaining that I considered neccesary.
+All credit of the original guide goes to the [OP](https://github.com/ryanmcdermott/clean-code-javascript) and the author of Clean Code.**

 ![Humorous image of software quality estimation as a count of how many expletives you shout when reading code](https://www.osnews.com/images/comics/wtfm.jpg)

-Software engineering principles, from Robert C. Martin's book [_Clean Code_](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882), adapted for JavaScript.
+Software engineering principles, from Robert C. Martin's book [_Clean Code_](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882), adapted for Python.
 This is not a style guide.
 It's a guide to producing [readable, reusable, and refactorable](https://github.com/ryanmcdermott/3rs-of-software-architecture) software in JavaScript.

 Not every principle herein has to be strictly followed, and even fewer will be